 9. Sync Safari browsing and reading list across devices

-Safari is one of the finest browsers, even when you compare it to Chrome or other popular choices.
-If you have multiple Apple devices, you can choose to sync your history, bookmarks, reading lists, etc.
+Safari is one of the finest browsers for Apple devices, even when you compare it to Chrome or other popular choices.
+If you have multiple Apple devices, you can enable Safari iCloud tabs and sync your history, bookmarks, reading lists, etc.

-- On iPhone: Navigate to Settings and tap your name.
-Tap iCloud and toggle Safari on.
+On iPhone: Navigate to Settings and tap your name.
+Tap iCloud, select Saved to iCloud, and toggle Safari on.

-- On Mac: Open System Preferences → Apple ID → iCloud → check Safari.
+On Mac: Open System Settings → Apple ID → iCloud → Click See All and toggle on Safari.

 10. Use iCloud Drive on iPhone and iPad